Parton energy loss in a hard-soft factorized approach: Hard-soft factorization of parton energy loss beyond weak-coupling

 We first study the inelastic interactions, and as discussed above, we expect inelastic interactions softer than $\sim T$ to be describable by the Langevin equation in a $1$~fm brick.
 We show this explicitly in Fig.~\ref{fig:inel_diffusion_collision_rate_large_coupling}.
 We show calculations for three different cutoffs $\mu_\omega$, and we plot the results for the scale $\mathcal{S}$ from \eqref{eq:scale}.\footnote{We verified that the result from \eqref{eq:scale} is close to that of \eqref{eq:scale_inel}.
 The values we quote are from \eqref{eq:scale}} As expected, agreement between the Langevin approach and the microscopic collision rate approach are best when $\mathcal{S}\ll 1$.
 In the current setting, agreement is still good for $\mu_\omega = 2 T$, for which $\mathcal{S}=0.33$.
 This is encouraging evidence that the effect of non-perturbative inelastic interactions ($\mathcal{C}^{1\leftrightarrow 2}_{\textrm{soft}}$) can be treated stochastically in phenomenological applications such as heavy ion collisions.

 The equivalent result for soft elastic interactions ($\mathcal{C}^{2\leftrightarrow 2}_{\textrm{soft}}$) is shown in Fig.~\ref{fig:elas_diffusion_collision_rate_large_coupling}.
 The result is very different.
 On one hand, the mean energy and width of the parton distribution described with the Langevin equation is almost identical to that described with collision rates.
 However their shape are different, especially at smaller values of the cutoffs $\mu_{\tilde{q}_\perp}$.
-Unlike for the inelastic case and unlike for the elastic case at weak coupling, agreement is improved when the cutoff is larger, which is also reflected in smaller values of the scale $\mathcal{S}$.
-The exact reason for this inversion is unknown.
+Agreement between the two approaches is improved when the cutoff is larger.
+This is also reflected in the values of the scale $\mathcal{S}$, evaluated numerically with Eq.~(\ref{eq:scale}), which decreases with increasing $\mu_{\tilde{q}_\perp}$ (see Fig. \ref{fig:elastic_scale_num}).
+This is different from what was observed (i) in the inelastic case (see Fig. \ref{fig:diffusion_collision_rate_small_coupling:inel}, \ref{fig:inel_diffusion_collision_rate_large_coupling}), and (ii) in the elastic case at weak coupling (see Fig. \ref{fig:diffusion_collision_rate_small_coupling:elastic}): both cases preferred smaller values of the cutoff.
+Yet this result is fully consistent with our discussion in Section~\ref{sec:elastic_scale} of the scale $\mathcal{S}$ for the elastic rate: it is purely a consequence of the $\omega$-dependence of the elastic rate.
 We verified in Fig.~\ref{fig:diffusion_collision_rate_large_coupling_large_t} that longer evolution times do lead to better agreement between the Langevin and the collision rate descriptions, reflected in smaller values of the scale $\mathcal{S}$.
-Our conclusion is that soft elastic collision may be more difficult to describe stochastically; it is possible that one needs a larger cutoff $\mu_{\tilde{q}_\perp}$ to describe these elastic interaction stochastically, although more studies will be necessary to confirm this conclusion.
+Our tentative conclusion is that soft elastic collision may be more difficult to describe stochastically; it is possible that one needs a larger cutoff $\mu_{\tilde{q}_\perp}$ to describe these elastic interaction stochastically, although more studies will be necessary to confirm this conclusion.
 Note, however, that observables which are mainly sensitive to the average energy loss and the width of the parton distribution may tolerate a wider range of soft interactions being described with the Langevin approach.

+More generally, it is clear that the choice of cutoff is very important in stochastic descriptions: careful choices of cutoffs can broaden significantly the range of applicability of the factorized approach presented in this work.
+Importantly, the cutoff choice should be chosen based on the expected relative size of the third and second moments of the energy loss rates.